Mr. Gbolagade Adeowuro

 Yes, Gbolagade, Ifeade’s death was not a surprise.
 Not to your parents, not to your grandparents, and definitely not to the people of the Owuro.
 From the moment she was born, everyone you knew Ifeade belonged to death.

 See it was a covenant your forefathers had made with the gods of the land; their first born children for the throne.

 Your parents were naïve about it all, your father especially.
 They had been educated in England you see, at the finest of schools.
 There was no space in their heads for dense matters like covenants or gods or God.
 Your father, Jokotade, was the third child.
 By the time he had been born, Ireade, his first sibling was all but a memory.
-There were photos of him in the sprawling palace your father grew up in but no one ever spoke of the chubby toddler that clung to his mother’s skirts.
+There were photos of Ireade in the sprawling palace your father grew up in of course but no one ever spoke of the chubby toddler that clung to his mother’s skirts in all those photos.

 If your father had asked, they would have told him Ireade died of malaria.
 That would have been a lie.
 Ireade like Ifeade had simply slept and not woken up one morning in the room he shared with his younger brother, the present Kabiesi.
 On the night death came for Ireade, the child who should have been king, your uncle, the present Kabiesi had been in the same room, sleeping soundly.

 But your father never heard all these.
 Who was going to tell him?
-His elder brother, the new heir apparent, who was quickly whisked off to England to recover from the trauma of being the first to find his brother dead?
-His parents who would never recover?
-Or me?
+Me?
 A servant and mere gardener?
 Never.
 I was hired by your family to tend the royal grounds; that is all.
-Within those royal grounds however is a garden of secrets that I have tended prayerfully and guardedly these past 6 decades.
+Within those royal grounds however is a garden of secrets that I have tended prayerfully these past 6 decades.